dimagi/xform-spec/_sections/10-structure.md

 The **[body](#body)** contains the information required to _display_ a form.

-Below is an example of a complete and valid ODK XForm:
+Below is an example of a complete and valid XForm:

 {% highlight xml %}
 <?xml version="1.0"?>